midhunkalarikkal/React-f-d/Notes/Definitions.md

 Whenever a state variable changed the react will trigger a reconcilation cycle (re-render)

+Never declare a useState outside of a component
+Never declare a useState inside a if else statement, for loops and functions

 ```jsx
 import React, { useState } from 'react';